sergei-matheson/shellject/README.md

     ```
     $ shellject setup
     ```
-  to set up the shell wrapper needed for injection, and, optionally, command-line completion.
+  for instructions on how to set up the shell wrapper needed for injection, and, optionally, command-line completion.

 ## Usage